jonnycomes/survivorpy/README.md

 sv.refresh_data(verbose=True)
 ```

-If you just want to see the last time your data was synced, use the `LAST_SYNCED` constant:
+If you just want to see the last time your data was synced, use the `LAST_SYNCED` constant to get a UTC timestamp:

 ```python
 sv.LAST_SYNCED